 Original Route 66

 Arizona has long stretches of roadway that were originally part of Route 66 but were eliminated from the plans when Interstate 40 was developed (in the interest of streamlining the route.)
-You can travel over some of these original segments...which now live on as AZ State Route 66 and County Hwy 10.
+You can travel over some of these original segments…which now live on as AZ State Route 66 and County Hwy 10.
 These segments are for those with reliable vehicles and strong bladders, since services are scarce in comparison to the interstate.
-For a good description of the Route 66 segments you can follow, you'll want to check out the Historic66.com website.
-Along the way, you may see Peach Springs (inspiration for the town of Radiator Springs in the Disney animated move "Cars,") and the Grand Canyon Caverns, website www.GCCaverns.com You may also enjoy the interesting Historic Route 66 Museum in the city of Kingman...which was also one of the original citys through which Route 66 ran.
-Fortunately, Kingman has grown instead of suffered, since it went on to become a major tourist stop when Interstate 40 was built.
+For a good description of the Route 66 segments you can follow, you’ll want to check out the Historic66.com website.
+Along the way, you may see Peach Springs (inspiration for the town of Radiator Springs in the Disney animated move “Cars,”) and the Grand Canyon Caverns, website www.GCCaverns.com You may also enjoy the interesting Powerhouse Route 66 Museum in the city of Kingman…which was also one of the original cities through which Route 66 ran.
+Fortunately, Kingman has grown, and has now become a major tourist stop for Interstate 40 travelers.

 Driving to Las Vegas from I-40: